 Furthermore, program success can be affected by daily life circumstances.
 Veterans who have housing, employment, and transportation issues may be unable to fully participate in the program and focus on recovery and reintegration into society while worrying about daily, life expenses.
 The average participant needs approximately \$200 annually in transportation assistance.
 We anticipate providing transportation to 7 participants for a cost of \$1,400 (\$200 x 7).
 The program works to meet a veteran's emergency situation needs on an individualized basis while developing a long-term plan for the veteran to succeed on his/her own.
-Emergency assistance, based on prior payments made by the program, is estimated to be approximately \$3,000 per veteran.
-We anticipate providing emergency assistance to 8 participants for a cost of \$24,000 ($$3,000 \times 8$).
+Emergency living assistance (e.g., rent/mortgage, security deposit, utilities, phone, interview appropriate clothing), based on prior payments made by the program, is estimated to be approximately \$3,000 per veteran.
+We anticipate providing emergency assistance to 8 participants for a cost of \$24,000 (\$3,000 x 8).